chmouel/gosmee/README.md

 You really want to secure that endpoint, you can generate some letsencrypt certificate and use the `--tls-cert` and `--tls-key` flags to specify them.

+If you really lazy (and who isn't) you can just give the flag `--auto-cert` and it will automatically generate certs but that need to be run as root.

 To use it you go to your URL and a suffix with your random ID.
 For example :

 <https://myserverurl/RANDOM_ID>